fushra/meml/README.md

 ## Boring legal stuff

-MemlC Copyright (C) 2021 Fushra & Fivnex
+MemlC Copyright (C) 2021 Fushra

 This program comes with ABSOLUTELY NO WARRANTY.
 This is free software, and you are welcome to redistribute it under certain conditions.
-For more information see the [license](./LIVENSE) file.
+For more information see the [license](./LICENSE) file.